sedostheatre/sedos.co.uk/input/events/dirty-rotten-scoundrels-auditions.md

 **When and where are the auditions?**

 The first round auditions are remote, with auditionees sending in a self tape video of a comic musical theatre song of your choice (maximum two minutes).
-The deadline for these is 12 July at midday.
+The deadline for these is 16 July at midday.
 Find out more about what to include in your video and how to submit it [here](https://docs.google.com/document/d/1V6QmXfkfOrVPqRh9ZqOy1c2zngU-diBXbV9FrQOZGUU/edit).

-Recalls for named roles will be on 13 or 15 July and for the ensemble on 17 July.
+Recalls will be on 25 July.
 The recalls are at 1 Brewers' Hall Garden, EC2V 5BX

 **Find out more**